quiltdata/quilt/docs/Catalog/Preferences.md

 * `ui.actions.createPackage: False` - hide buttons to create packages via drag-and-drop or from folders in S3
 * `ui.actions.revisePackage: False` - hide the button to revise packages
+* `ui.actions.sourceBuckets` - a list of S3 bucket names that map to an empty object